saidvandeklundert/learn/_posts/2021-08-4-rust-data-types-scalar-types.md

 <p style="font-size:11px;">To be able to run the example without having Rust installed, go <a href="https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=22533c3a2fae48a860168a0d49b53f4c">here</a>.</p>

 The `let` keyword was used the bind a value to a variable.
 In the previous example, we explicitly specified a type for every variable.
 In a lot of cases, the Rust compiler can also infer the type.
-So, something like the following would also work:
+The following would also work:

 ```rust
 fn main() {